georgesamuel96/Schedule/README.md

 # Schedule
 In this app you can add your date with particular date and time that what you need.
-In this date you will recieve notificationin your phone.
+In this date you will receive notification in your phone.
 You can know when will this date happen.

 # Features
  Using Room Persistence Library <br>